 If you are an online marketplace, find out how to be included in our list of approved marketplaces, by visiting our Partners page.

-No, the International Collections Account does not have any minimum or maximum holding limit.
+No, the World Account does not have any minimum or maximum holding limit.

 There is no minimum or maximum transaction limit.
 We do however charge a small fee for withdrawal amounts that fall below $500 to cover our sending costs.